Workshop and Cultural Cruise

 Explore Sydney Harbour through Aboriginal eyes

-As you cruise the world’s most beautiful harbour, you’ll hear captivating stories of the Cadigal, Guringai, Wangal, Gammeraigal, and Wallumedegal people, the original custodians of the lands surrounding Sydney.
+As you cruise the world’s most beautiful harbour, you’ll hear captivating stories of the Gadigal, Guringai, Wangal, Gammeraigal, and Wallumedegal people, the original custodians of the lands surrounding Sydney.
 Learn the Aboriginal names and deep cultural meanings behind significant Sydney landmarks, enriching your understanding of this iconic city.

 Cruise concludes, bus back to venue